swamydeshavalli-wq/Swamy-/README.md

-# Swamythis is my firt repository
+# Swamy this is my firt repository